Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Background

-The BiOC Jajumbora hub aims to strengthen the health and wellbeing of First Nations mothers and families, and to reduce the growing over-representation of First Nations infants in out-of-home care.
+The BiOC aims to strengthen the health and wellbeing of mothers birthing First Nations babies and their families, to reduce the over-representation of First Nations children in out-of-home care.

 In 2023, IUIH identified the need to integrate another protective service for BiOC Jajumbora’s pregnant women and their families at-risk or already involved with the Department of Child Safety: timely, First Nations-led legal support and advocacy.

-The Institute approached the Pathways in Place team at Griffith University to partner in a Health Justice Partnership pilot, embedding legal and family support within the hub.
+IUIH approached the Pathways in Place team at Griffith University to partner in a Health Justice Partnership pilot, embedding legal and family support within the BiOC.

 The teams subsequently collaborated to apply for Medical Research Future Fund Indigenous Health Research grant funding to support the pilot Health Justice Partnership and to conduct important research around its effectiveness.